 It’s probably the biggest purchase of your life, so how can you be sure that buying your own apartment is the right thing to do?
-Would it be simpler just to rent?
 This is not an easy decision to make, and comes with a vast number of arguments and points to debate.
-Here, we try to break down the main points, and present the pros & cons of renting vs. buying.
+Here, we try to break down the main points, and present the benefits of buying an apartment.

-From a financial point of view, the argument between renting and buying it is not simply a straightforward comparison between monthly mortgage payments and monthly rental payments.
+If you’re looking for a home of your own, then you have two choices: buy or rent.
+From a financial point of view, the argument between renting and buying an apartment is not simply a straightforward comparison between monthly mortgage payments and monthly rental payments.
 When you make a payment towards your mortgage, some of that goes towards paying off the principal loan, which helps to build your equity in the property.
 Over time, as the value of the property increases, so does your equity in it.
 It will be a large initial outlay, but you stand to make more money in the end, assuming the market continues to grow steadily.

 This means that, when you come to sell the property, you can either use the increased equity to buy a larger property, or take the cash out of the property and use it for other purposes.
 Renters, however, are helping the apartment building owner to build equity, instead of their own.

-Additionally, renters do not need to concern themselves with varying interest rates, market fluctuations, maintenance costs and taxes.
-Renting is comparatively more straightforward.
-Owning a house requires some financial flexibility.
-You will need to have reserves for unplanned repairs, whereas renters will have these covered by the landlord or property owner.
-It is also important to bear in mind that transaction costs in buying property can be substantial.
-Sales commission, notary fees, property transfer tax, and legal fees all have to be paid by the purchaser, and these can total around 15% of the purchase price.
+When it comes to additional costs, renters do not need to concern themselves with varying interest rates, market fluctuations, maintenance costs and taxes.
+Owning a house requires some financial flexibility, and it is important to bear in mind that transaction costs in buying property can be substantial.
+Sales commission*, notary fees, property transfer tax, and legal fees all have to be paid by the purchaser, and these can total around 15% of the purchase price.

 However, these costs will be recouped in the long run, by the increases in value and equity.
-The financial benefits of owning a property increase, the longer you stay in the apartment, so if you are thinking long-term, then buying makes sound financial sense.
+The financial benefits of owning a property increase, the longer you stay in the apartment.
+If you decide to stay for only a short period, it is not worth buying an apartment in Germany, unless you plan to rent it out after you leave.
+But if you are thinking long-term, then buying makes sound financial sense.

-However, this comes with its own drawbacks, namely greater instability.
+Yet not owning your apartment brings with it greater instability.
 Rents can rise, or landlords can ask you to move out.
-Berlin has far stronger protection for tenants’ rights that most other cities, yet these are still concerns.
+Germany has far stronger protection for tenants’ rights that many other countries, yet these are still concerns.

-At the end of the day, that’s what this is about; making a home.
+At the end of the day, this is about making your house a home.
 The emotional elements, and those determined by your lifestyle cannot be calculated using a formula, yet they still have a large bearing on your decision.
 Renting an apartment in a particular neighbourhood can make you feel a part of that community, but buying an apartment there makes you feel like you truly belong.
 You can plant roots in the area, buy your dream apartment, and make a real home for yourself and your family.